-Our Council Plan provides a roadmap for us to follow.
+Our Council Plan continues to provide a roadmap for us to follow.
 Underpinned by our vision and values, the plan's objectives give us clear areas of focus for the four-year period.
 It works together with the Budget to guide us to achieve the best for our community.